top of page

 secretary

-Vaishnavi is a sophomore studying human biology with a minor in Epidemiology and Public Health.
+Vaishnavi is a junior studying human biology with a minor in Epidemiology and Public Health.

 Vaishnavi joined WoCo because she is passionate about feminism and quality across all genders.
 She believes it is such a good community to be a part of and lots of fun!!